A look at factors that determine bond yields.

-Why do Italy and Spain have higher bond yields when they face prospect of recession too?
+Why do Italy and Spain have higher bond yields when they face the prospect of recession too?

-- In the case of Spain and Greece, recession could increase the likelihood of default.
-Recession leads to plummet in tax revenues and therefore, they fear the government may be unable to meet their borrowing commitments.
+- In the case of Spain and Greece, the recession could increase the likelihood of default.
+Recession leads to plummeting tax revenues and therefore, they fear the government may be unable to meet their borrowing commitments.